Law firms’ role in advancing AI in private equity

 That’s not to say AI adoption will always follow a traditional bell curve.
 In 2023 and early 2024, many law firms were cognizant of the risks but willing to explore new AI vendors and tools.
 Experts believe that adoption will move swiftly as generative AI (GenAI) capabilities advance dramatically in weeks and months instead of years.

 In another Thomson Reuters report, ChatGPT and Generative AI within Law Firms, Jason Adaska, Director of the Innovation Lab at U.S. law firm Holland & Hart, said: “The biggest delta I’ve seen is just people understanding that the realm of the possible has sort of shifted in a monumental way.”
 He added that this means GenAI education has become critical.
-“This is actually the most important thing for us, strategically the most important thing for the firm and our department, is to put resources out there.”
+“Strategically, the most important thing for the firm and our department is to put resources out there.”

 In another indication of AI’s growing importance, some BigLaw firms are now training summer associates on GenAI.
 Bloomberg Law reported that K&L Gates, Dechert, and Orrick Herrington & Sutcliffe have all incorporated AI training into the 2024 summer associates class, which includes teaching them how to use AI research and chatbot tools.